-7. Mass Bination Offerings
+4. Mass Bination Offerings

-• Canon 95181 states, "A priest who celebrates Mass more than once on the same day may apply the individual Mass for the intention for which the offering is made, but with the law that, except on Christmas, he may retain the offering for only one Mass, giving the other offerings to purpose prescribed by the ordinary...
-The Bishop has designated the Diocesan Seminarian Fund as recipient of bination offerings to be deposited on a quarterly basis at the Diocesan Finance Office.
+Canon 951'1 states, "A priest who celebrates several Masses on the same day can apply each to the intention for which the offering was given, but subject to the rule that, except on Christmas, he is to keep the offering for only one Mass and transfer the others to the purposes prescribed by the ordinary, while allowing for some recompense by reason of an extrinsic title."
+The Bishop has designated such offerings to be made to the parish (for those assigned to a parish) or to the parish of domicile (for those in special ministry).